Desvenlafaxine (Oral route)

-Tell your doctor right away if you are having chest discomfort, a cough, or trouble breathing while being treated with this medicine.
+Tell your doctor right away if you have chest discomfort, a cough, or trouble breathing while using this medicine.
 These might be symptoms of a serious lung problem.

 This medicine may increase your risk for bleeding problems.
 Make sure your doctor knows if you are also taking other medicines that thin the blood, such as aspirin, nonsteroidal antiinflammatory agents, also called NSAIDs (eg, diclofenac, ibuprofen, naproxen, Advil®, Aleve®, Celebrex®, Voltaren®), or warfarin (Coumadin®, Jantoven®).